disclaimer

 What Are Michigan Divorce Records?

-Michigan divorce records comprise all informatory documents that contain details of a divorce.
-Such documents may be vital or court records that are issued by the state.
-In Michigan, there are 6.9 divorces per 1,000 women that are above 15 years old.
-Michigan has a no-fault divorce policy, which allows either party to seek a divorce
+Michigan divorce records contain informative documents containing details of a divorce.
+Such documents may be vital or court records issued by the state.
+Michigan has 6.9 divorces per 1,000 women above 15 years old.
+Michigan has a no-fault divorce policy, which allows either party to seek a divorce with or without the other partner's consent.

-Under the state’s law, a partner only needs to indicate that “there has been a breakdown of the marriage relationship to the extent that the objects of matrimony have been destroyed and there remains no reasonable likelihood that the marriage can be preserved.”
+Under the state's law, a partner only needs to indicate that "there has been a breakdown of the marriage relationship to the extent that the objects of matrimony have been destroyed and there remains no reasonable likelihood that the marriage can be preserved".

 Marriage in the State of Michigan may end in one of these three ways: